asiFarran/cordova-plugin-local-notifications/README.md

 ### No sound is played on iOS 7
 The right to play notification sounds in the notification center settings has to be granted.

-### Adding a notification on WP8
-An application can only display one notification at a time.
-Each time a new notification has to be added, the application live tile's data will be overwritten by the new ones.

 ### TypeError: Cannot read property 'currentVersion' of null
 Along with Cordova 3.2 and Windows Phone 8 the `version.bat` script has to be renamed to `version`.